When the temperatures rise, getting enough to drink is important whether you’re playing sports, traveling or just sitting in the sun.

 And it’s critical for your heart health.

 Keeping the body hydrated helps the heart more easily pump blood through the blood vessels to the muscles.
-And, it helps the muscles remove waste so that they can work efficiently.
+And, it helps the muscles work efficiently.

 “If you’re well hydrated, your heart doesn’t have to work as hard,” said John Batson, M.D, a sports medicine physician with Lowcountry Spine & Sport in Hilton Head Island, S.C., and an American Heart Association volunteer.

 Dehydration can be a serious condition that can lead to problems ranging from swollen feet or a headache to life-threatening illnesses such as heat stroke.

 What does being well hydrated mean?
 The amount of water a person needs depends on climatic conditions, clothing worn and exercise intensity and duration, Batson said.

 A person who perspires heavily will need to drink more than someone who doesn’t.
 Certain medical conditions, such as diabetes or heart disease, may also mean you need to drink more water.
 People with cystic fibrosis have high concentrations of sodium in their sweat and also need to use caution to avoid dehydration.
 And some medications can act as diuretics, causing the body to lose more fluid.